remlapmot/mrdags/README.md

 The path to _libgs.dylib_ in the `setup` chunk in _index.qmd_ should be general.

+Also on macOS this project requires X11, which is easiest to obtain and install from <https://www.xquartz.org/>.

 Additionally it is helpful to set the `SHELL` environment variable to the shell you use, e.g., Homebrew `zsh` by setting in your _.Renviron_ file

 ```